GSA/digitalgov.gov/content/posts/2011-11-28-battle-royale-mobile-web-versus-mobile-apps.md

   - U.S. Department of Labor
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2011/11/250-x-167-Stuart-Barr\_Fighting-Topis\_Nov17th2008_Creative-Commons-BY-NC-SA-2.jpg" alt="A photo from flickr of two Topis (antelopes) fighting, head-butting each other" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2011/11/250-x-167-Stuart-Barr\_Fighting-Topis\_Nov17th2008_Creative-Commons-BY-NC-SA-2.jpg" alt="A photo from flickr of two Topis (antelopes) fighting, head-butting each other" %}

 When agency folks gather together to talk about mobile gov, the number one question asked is, &#8220;Should we do a mobile app or a mobile web site?&#8221;